mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

     * Pull requests labelled with `QA Review` automatically notify the QA team at large.
     * Reviews by QA may occur at the same time as review by core committers.
 5. Apply additional labels as necessary:
-    * `CherryPickApproved`: Apply this if the pull request is meant for a quality or patch release.
+    * `CherryPick/Approved`: Apply this if the pull request is meant for a quality or patch release.
-    * `CherryPickCandidate`: Apply this if there is uncertainty on the cherry-pick approval.
+    * `CherryPick/Candidate`: Apply this if there is uncertainty on the cherry-pick approval.
-    * `Awaiting PR`: Apply this if the pull requests depends on another (e.g. server changes)
+    * `Do Not Merge/Awaiting PR`: Apply this if the pull requests depends on another (e.g. server changes)
     * `Setup Test Server`: Apply this if the changes should be tested on a newly built test server.
     * See [labels](/contribute/getting-started/labels) for more details.
 6. Wait for a review.